-Section 17 of the Land Tax Assessment Act 2002 ('LTA Act') provides land is exempt from land tax for an assessment year if:
+Under section 17 of the Land Tax Assessment Act 2002 (LTA Act), land is exempt from land tax for an assessment year if:

-- the Commissioner grants an exemption for the assessment year under section 20; or - it is exempt for the assessment year under another provision of Part 3 of the LTA Act.
+- the Commissioner grants an exemption for the assessment year under section 20 or - it is exempt for the assessment year under another provision of Part 3 of the LTA Act.

-Division 2 of Part 3 of the LTA Act contains a number of provisions that provide an exemption from land tax for private residential property that is used by certain individuals as their primary residence.
+Division 2 of Part 3 of the LTA Act provides an exemption from land tax for private residential property used by certain individuals as their primary residence.

-The Glossary to the LTA Act defines private residential property as:
+The Glossary to the LTA Act defines:

-- a lot of land on which there is a private residence; or - a parcel of land on which there is a private residence constructed so that part of the residence stands on each of the lots of land that constitute the parcel; or - an interest in a home unit; or - for the purposes of sections 24, 24A, 27, 27A and 28 a lot of land on which a private residence is being or has been constructed.

-The Glossary to the LTA Act defines private residence as a building or part of a building that was occupied, or was fit to be occupied and intended by the owner to be occupied, as a place of residence of one or more individuals, except a building or part of a building that is:

-- used as a hotel, motel, hostel, lodging house or boarding house; - ordinarily used for holiday accommodation; - used as an educational institution, college, hospital or nursing home; - used as a club; - used as a home for aged or disabled persons by an eligible organisation within the meaning of the Aged or Disabled Persons Care Act 1954 (Cth); or - prescribed or of a prescribed class.

-The Glossary to the LTA Act defines primary residence, in relation to an individual, as the individual's sole or principal place of residence.
+- private residential property as - - a lot of land on which there is a private residence or - a parcel of land on which there is a private residence constructed so that part of the residence stands on each of the lots that constitute the parcel or - an interest in a home unit or - for the purposes of sections 24, 24A, 27, 27A and 28 a lot of land on which a private residence is being or has been constructed. - private residence as a building or part of a building that was occupied, or was fit to be occupied and intended by the owner to be occupied, as a place of residence of one or more individuals, except a building or part of a building that is - - used as a hotel, motel, hostel, lodging house or boarding house - ordinarily used for holiday accommodation - used as an educational institution, college, hospital or nursing home - used as a club - used as a home for aged or disabled persons by an eligible organisation within the meaning of the Aged or Disabled Persons Care Act 1954 (Cth) or - prescribed or of a prescribed class. - primary residence, in relation to an individual, as the individual's sole or principal place of residence.

-Section 18 of the LTA Act allows for a partial exemption if all relevant requirements of the provision do not apply in respect of the whole of the property.
-For example, if part of the property is not used as the individual's primary residence, the exemption will only apply to the portion of the property used as their primary residence.
+Section 18 of the LTA Act allows for a partial exemption if all relevant requirements do not apply to the whole of the property.
+For example, if part of the property is not used as the individual's primary residence, the exemption will only apply to the portion used as their primary residence.